Theory of coupled neuronal-synaptic dynamics

 This competition has an interesting dependence on the model parameters.
-For small $k$ and large $p$, neurons fluctuate rapidly relative to the plasticity timescale, so the effect of plasticity is largely averaged out.
-As $k$ is increased, Hebbian plasticity slows neuronal dynamics by attracting the neuronal state to its history.
-This slowing allows a stronger signal to be encoded in the synapses.
-This stronger signal, in turn, causes neuronal dynamics to slow even more.
-The interaction of neurons and synapses in this positive-feedback process causes $\tau^*$ to diverge as $k$ increases.
+For small $k$ and large $p$, neurons fluctuate rapidly relative to the synaptic decay timescale and the effect of plasticity is averaged out.
+As $k$ is increased, synapses slow neurons by attracting the neuronal state toward its history, permitting a stronger synaptic signal to be encoded.
+This stronger signal causes further neuronal slowing.
+The interaction of neurons and synapses in this positive-feedback process causes the timescale of neuronal fluctuations to diverge as $k$ increases.
 For large $p$ and $k$, finite-size networks can show bistability between a fast state in which plasticity is averaged out and a slow state in which synapses drag neurons (Appendix~\ref{sec:bistability}).

 This slowing behavior can also be understood through the DMFT.
 We quantify the speed of neuronal fluctuations by defining the dynamic timescale

 whose dependence on $g$, $k$, and $p$ is illustrated in Fig.~\ref{fig:plasticity-shaped-chaos}(b).
-The size of the integral term in the single-site dynamics, Eq.~\ref{eq:dmft1}, by a nonlinear self-coupling integral.
-The self-coupling strength, given by the magnitude of this integral, is $\sim k \tau^* / p$ when $\tau^* \ll p$ and $\sim k$ when $\tau^* \gg p$.
-Greater self-coupling strength leads to more pronounced slowing, i.e., larger $\tau^*$.
-That $\tau^*$ depends on the self-coupling strength, which in turn depends on $\tau^*$ in the regime $\tau^* \ll p$, implies that $\tau^*$ participates in a positive-feedback loop in this regime.
-Once $k$ becomes large enough so that the self-coupling competes with the random input $\eta(t)$, which occurs when $k \tau^*/p \sim g$, $\tau^*$ grows rapidly.
+The size of the integral term in the single-site dynamics [Eq.~(\ref{eq:single-site-picture})] is $\ca k \tau^* / p$ for $\tau^* \ll p$ (and $\ca k$ for $\tau^* \gg p$).
+Increasing this term slows $x(t)$, increasing $\tau^*$.
+That $\tau^*$ depends on the size of this term, which itself depends on $\tau^*$, produces a positive-feedback loop.
+Once $k$ is large enough so that the integral term competes with $\eta(t)$, which occurs when $k \tau^*/p \sim g$, $\tau^*$ grows rapidly.